Tips for Navigating Chronic Illness in the Workplace

 “You can control your story, and you can control what you want to talk about.
 But in the workplace, of course, you have to do that delicately,” Nellis says.

-Barker says she chose to be very open about her experience with MS. In her prior career as a broadcast journalist, she spoke about MS on the air, so disclosing her condition to her boss and coworkers when she moved into government wasn’t as much of an issue for her.
+Barker says she chose to be very open about her experience with MS. In her prior career as a broadcast journalist, she spoke about MS on the air, so disclosing her condition to her boss and co-workers at her new employer wasn’t an issue for her.

-Instead of focusing on whether to disclose her MS in the workplace, Barker says she tries to focus more on educating people about how her MS can affect her energy level, short-term memory, speaking, and other issues at work.
+Instead of focusing on whether to disclose her chronic illness in the workplace, Barker says she tries to focus more on educating people about how MS can affect her energy level, short-term memory, speaking, and other issues at work.

 “My worst fear is for someone to think that I’m being lazy or I’m not able to do my job,” Barker says.
 That’s why she tries to educate people about MS at the beginning so it’s easier for them to understand what’s happening when her MS affects her at work.